C$ 283 Find Cheap Flights from Toronto Pearson Airport to Italy

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Italy clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Italy on a Tuesday and more expensive on a Friday.
-On your return trip to Toronto Pearson Airport, you should consider flying back on a Friday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Italy on a Monday and more expensive on a Friday.
+On your return trip to Toronto Pearson Airport, you should consider flying back on a Friday, and avoid Wednesdays for better deals.

 How far in advance should I book a flight from Toronto Pearson Intl Airport to Italy?